mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 - JSON Feed format is not suported
 - Various feed-related features are not supported; attempting to use them has no effect
     - Rewrite rules and scraper rules
-    - Custom User-Agent strings
     - The `disabled`, `ignore_http_cache`, and `fetch_via_proxy` flags
-    - Changing the URL, username, or password of a feed
     - Manually refreshing feeds
 - Titles and types are not available during feed discovery and are filled with generic data
 - Reading time is not calculated and will always be zero